AugieMurphy/sleepy-heads/README.md

 ## Explanation of D3 feature utilization
 - Sped up moving clock to show time of day
-- Slider to modify clock
+- Slider to modify clock time
 - Bar graph matched with the clock
 - Drop down to select type of data and subsequent change of pie chart
 - Transitions

 ## Known Bugs
--
+- Hour hand doesn't line up with hour after using slider
+- Slider gets cut off on smaller screens
+- The box that contains the hour counter shifts with screen resizing
+- Names of pie chart options are not super descriptive